What We Control

 • Traffic

-Base your intentions on love.
-Adversity happens.
-It doesn’t build character, it reveals it.
-This doesn’t mean we can’t set goals and work towards them.
-It does mean that we have to accept that there will be unexpected obstacles in life that can affect our outcomes.
-The alternative is to drift aimlessly without making any attempt to shape your life.
+Although we don’t control everything, this doesn’t mean we can’t set goals and work towards them.
+It does mean learning to accept that there will be obstacles and problems in life that can affect outcomes.
+The alternative is to drift aimlessly without attempting to shape life.

 This is one of the weekly activities for a Year of Personal Development.